newgrp(1) — Linux manual page

 directory, remains unchanged.

-to the default group listed in /etc/passwd if no group name is
+the default group listed in /etc/passwd if no group name is given.

-given. newgrp also tries to add the group to the user groupset.
+newgrp also tries to add the group to the user groupset.
+If not

-If not root, the user will be prompted for a password if she does
+root, the user will be prompted for a password if she does not

-not have a password (in /etc/shadow if this user has an entry in
+have a password (in /etc/shadow if this user has an entry in the

-the shadowed password file, or in /etc/passwd otherwise) and the
+shadowed password file, or in /etc/passwd otherwise) and the group

-group does, or if the user is not listed as a member and the
+does, or if the user is not listed as a member and the group has a

-group has a password.
-The user will be denied access if the group
+password.
+The user will be denied access if the group password is

-list of members and the password of this group will be taken from
+of members and the password of this group will be taken from this

 CONFIGURATION top